Equity premium puzzle: Possible explanations

 Kocherlakota (1996), Mehra and Prescott (2003) present a detailed analysis of these explanations in financial markets and conclude that the puzzle is real and remains unexplained.
 Subsequent reviews of the literature have similarly found no agreed resolution.

 The mystery of stock premiums occupies a special place in financial and economic theories, and more progress is needed to understand the spread of stocks on bonds.
 Over time, as well as to determine the factors driving equity premium in various countries / regions may still be active research agenda.

+A 2023 paper by Edward McQuarrie argues the equity risk premium may not exist, at least not as is commonly understood, and is furthermore based on data from a too narrow a time period in the late 20th century.
+He argues a more detailed examination of historical data finds "over multi-decade periods, sometimes stocks outperformed bonds, sometimes bonds outperformed stocks and sometimes they performed about the same.
+New international data confirm this pattern.
+Asset returns in the US in the 20th century do not generalize."

 The equity premium: a deeper puzzle

 Azeredo (2014) showed that traditional pre-1930 consumption measures understate the extent of serial correlation in the U.S. annual real growth rate of per capita consumption of non-durables and services ("consumption growth").
 Under alternative measures proposed in the study, the serial correlation of consumption growth is found to be positive.
 This new evidence implies that an important subclass of dynamic general equilibrium models studied by Mehra and Prescott (1985) generates negative equity premium for reasonable risk-aversion levels, thus further exacerbating the equity premium puzzle.